Reviewed by Dr Abbie Lam DVM

 Kittens love chasing, climbing, hiding and pouncing, so try to incorporate these actions into the games you play.
 Here are a few suggestions:

-• Use feather teasers, fishing rod toys and laser beams for swiping and chasing activities.
-(Never shine a laser into any animal’s eyes and always let your cat catch a toy at the end of the game.)
+- Use feather teasers, fishing rod toys and laser beams for swiping and chasing activities.
+Be careful to never shine a laser into any animal’s eyes and always let your cat catch a toy at the end of the game.

-• Offer a scratching post to satisfy your cat’s natural instinct to sharpen their claws – and to keep them from ruining your furniture.
+- Offer a scratching post to satisfy your cat’s instinct to sharpen their claws – and to keep them from ruining your furniture.

 Popular kitten toys

-Your young cat will enjoy toys nearly as much as does a human child.
+Your young cat will enjoy toys nearly as much as a human child would.
 Here are some of the most popular cat toy choices:

 When to play with your kitten